apple/ml-calibration/README.md

 ```

 ### Acknowledgements
-We thank Jason Eisner for helpful suggestions on the package and documentation.
+We thank Jason Eisner and Adam Goliński for helpful suggestions on the package and documentation.